Cyclate/GamblingGrades/README.md

 # GamblingGrades
-Slot Viewer for grades cus why not
+slot viewer for grades cus why not

+vibe coded using gemini 3.1-pro

+in @match, replace with your grade url

+**SchoolBox Only Userscript!!!**